Never run before? A NAIT instructor will get you moving

 After decent shoes – something sturdy but cushioned, and nothing with a hard, flat sole – your most important piece of equipment is your smartphone.

 Instead of a fancy running watch, Just uses the Nike Run Club app.
 It’s free.
 There are others, such as Strava, Training Peaks and Map my Run.
 You just need one that uses your phone’s GPS to track your distance and, if you’re interested, shows your pace.

 Other than that, wear whatever’s comfortable, light and breathable.
 “For longer workouts, some people might want to bring along a water bottle or run in a loop where they know they can get water,” says Just.

 The warm up

 “It shouldn’t take very long," says Just.
 "I don’t believe in adding 10 minutes to a workout just to warm up.
 Most people just skip it if I make it longer than that.”
-Here are Just’s recommendation:
+Here is Just’s recommendation:

 The power walking alternative

 Before you start, know that not everyone will immediately hit their stride.

 “If you can go for a five-minute run and it’s pain free, then this is probably the program for you,” says Just.

 If not, start with power walking, particularly if your goal is weight loss.